Nato apologises for air strike on Afghan civilians

 He said Kabul had repeatedly asked the US to stop raids that killed civilians and this was his "last warning".

-The White House said it shared Mr Karzai's concerns and took them "very seriously".'Great mistake'
+The White House said it shared Mr Karzai's concerns and took them "very seriously".

 The joint statement was issued on Monday by Gen David Petraeus, Lt Gen David Rodriguez and Marine Maj Gen John Toolan.